TWUOnline/far-centre-guides/pages/10.india/08.LDRS-302-Historical-Concepts-Leadership/03.lesson-notes/05.Unit-5/docs.md

 | N*ever to almost never:* (a) demonstrates *active* listening (as indicated by disengaged body language and no to rare comments that build on others’ remarks), (b) initiates any contributions in class or small groups, (c) makes insightful or constructive comments, (d) helps maintain a supportive space for others to speak. | S*ometimes to fairly often:* (a) demonstrates *active* listening (as indicated by somewhat to often engaged body language and comments that build on others’ remarks), (b) initiates a contribution at least once in a class or small group discussion; (c) makes insightful or constructive comments, (d) helps maintain a supportive space for others to speak. | *Very often to nearly always*: (a) demonstrates *active* listening (as indicated by fully engaged body language and comments that build on others’ remarks), (b) initiates more than one contribution in a class or small group discussion, (c) makes insightful or constructive comments, (d) creates a space for others to speak and takes initiative to include others. |
 ***Note:*** An absence for **one** class will not result in a loss of participation marks.

-### Part 2: Presentation Activity

-For this activity, divide students into 4-5 groups.
-The objective of this activity is to research a 21st century company that uses scientific management.
-Then the group will prepare a short presentation to provide the rest of the class with information about how that company uses scientific management principles.

-**Prep**

-*Presentations will be group projects*

--   The amount of time available to prepare for the presentation will be class time only.

-*Set clear expectations for the presentations*

--   Give clear instructions.
-Things to consider include:

-    -   How long should it be?

-    -   What format should it be in (Powerpoint, Written on the board, A Handout, etc.)?

-    -   Should students be ready to field questions?

--   If students are presenting in groups, provide an opportunity for peer feedback.
-This will relieve frustrations of unequal contribution to the group.

-**During**

-*Keep track of time.*

--   As students are presenting, makes sure to be strict timekeeper.
-It is often helpful to have a 5- or 2-min warning signal so students know to speed up if they are not going to make the time limit.

-**After**

-*Provide constructive feedback.*

--   After the presentation, provide students with constructive feedback on both the content and delivery of their presentation.

--   You can also allow for peer feedback, after first modeling what constructive feedback looks and sounds like.

 ### Part 3: Assignments Reminders

 After the class is done remind students that they will need to work on two assignments during their homework time.
-First, they will need to provide a Journal Response which includes writing a 400-500 word (1-2 pages double spaced) response to questions provided in the Unit 2 assessment page.
+First, they will need to provide a Journal Response which includes writing a 400-500 word (1-2 pages double spaced) response to questions provided in the Unit 5 assessment page.

-Next, they will need to complete Assignment \#2: Scientific Management Paper.
-This paper involves a 4-page response paper to Taylor’s book.
-Be sure to cite page numbers if you are using quotes (remember that I want to see your understanding of the quote, not just the quote – use quotes minimally).
-In your paper, address the following questions:

--   In your own words, what is Scientific Management?

--   What are 5 principles about Scientific Management that you agree with and why?

--   What are 5 principles about Scientific Management that you disagree with and why?

--   What are 3 principles can we learn from Scientific Management that apply to leadership practice today and how will you apply them to your own leadership?
+Next, they need to provide a case study response.
+They are asked to choose ONE of the case studies that interests them from Chapter 2 and answer the questions for it that are provided at the end of the case.

+They will record their response to the Case Study questions in a Word document or a Google document.
+The response should be no more than one page double-spaced.
+Label this Case Study 1.
+Keep this word document in a file folder on your computer because you will be adding to the document over the next 5 units.
+This case study response is part 1 of 6.